frankdejonge/LaravelExampleProject/readme.md

 php artisan serve
 ```

+In another tab, run `php artisan queue:work` to start the background worker.

-and navigate to http://127.0.0.1:8000, and click on the registration link
+You can now navigate to http://127.0.0.1:8000, and click on the registration link

 ## About this example